Little Red Dots: an abundant population of faint AGN at z~5 revealed by the EIGER and FRESCO JWST surveys: Discussion

 The most massive BHs in our sample are found among the galaxies that are the reddest and appear mostly as a point-source.
-The The broad component is dominant in the phase where the red dusty AGN dominates the light (phase III).
-It is remarkable that in some of these objects we also find evidence for Balmer absorption (Section $\ref{sec:abs}$), which we interpret to originate from dense inflowing and outflowing gas in the broad line region.
+The broad component is dominant in the phase where the red dusty AGN dominates the light (phase III).
+It is remarkable that in some of these objects we also find indications for Balmer absorption (Section $\ref{sec:abs}$), which we interpret to originate from dense inflowing and outflowing gas in the broad line region.
 These gas flows could reveal the fueling of the BH growth as well as the onset of feedback.
 We speculate that this phase predates the dust-reddened quasars that show a high fraction of broad absorption lines, in particular quasars that show broad absorption lines in low ionization states \citep{Urrutia09} -- these are also the kind of quasars for which Balmer absorption has previously been detected \citep{Schulze18}.
 Recently, \cite{Bischetti22} identified high velocity outflows in quasars at $z\approx6$ that are optically red, similar to our broad H$\alpha$ sample.
 While their outflow velocities are much higher than the velocities we measure in the Balmer absorption lines, these quasars are powered by a SMBH that is a factor $\sim100$ more massive.
 These more luminous quasars typically have bluer UV slopes, suggesting that the feedback associated with the AGN growth has cleared significant channels through the dust \citep[e.g.][]{Sanders88} that we infer to be present around the more common faint AGN at high-redshift.
+We measure a BH mass of $3.5\times10^8$ M$_{\odot}$ without an attenuation correction for GOODS-N-9771, which is by large the most luminous object in our sample.
+We also find indications for possible outflows in this object (Fig. $\ref{fig:absorption}$).
+It is interesting to note that an understimate of the BH mass of a factor 3 would already place this object in the BH mass regime occupied by bright quasars \citep[e.g.][]{Fan22}, suggesting that this object could be the obscured counterpart of these quasars.